The San Francisco 49ers Should Lock Up Jimmy Garoppolo To Avoid A Franchise Tag Situation [Opinion]

 The San Francisco 49ers knew that this season didn’t mean much in the grand scheme.
-They went into the off-season with a new general manager in John Lynch, and a new head coach in Kyle Shanahan.
-It hasn’t been the most memorable season in San Francisco’s storied history, as they are just 3-10, and last in the NFC West.
+They went into the off-season with a new general manager in John Lynch and a new head coach in Kyle Shanahan.
+It hasn’t been the most memorable season in San Francisco’s storied history, as they are just 3-10 and last in the NFC West.
 It’s not to be forgotten, though, as Lynch made a shrewd move for a first-year GM.
-He got his franchise quarterback in Jimmy Garoppolo, simply for a 2018 second-round draft pick, as per ESPN’s Adam Schefter.
+He got his franchise quarterback in Jimmy Garoppolo, simply for a 2018 second-round draft pick, according to ESPN’s Adam Schefter.
 The buzz around “Jimmy G” grew immensely last season with the New England Patriots, as he far exceeded expectations when Tom Brady was suspended for the “Deflategate” controversy before he eventually injured his throwing shoulder.
 The former backup QB has transformed this talent-deprived San Francisco offense, as he’s won both of his starts with his new team.
 The Niners have looked totally different these last two weeks with Garoppolo giving this offense a different gear.
 He’s been phenomenal with marginal talent around him, and one would think he has to be the future of the franchise.
-The pressing situation with Garoppolo is his impending free-agency after the season concludes.
-Matt Maiocco of NBC Sports’ Bay Area demonstrated how the team will evaluate all options, including the franchise tag, moving forward.
+The pressing situation with Garoppolo is his impending free agency after the season concludes.

+Matt Maiocco of NBC Sports Bay Area demonstrated how the team will evaluate all options, including the franchise tag, moving forward.

 “The 49ers will retain Garoppolo with the franchise tag if the sides are unable to reach agreement on a multi-year deal,” Maiocco said.

-The choice seems pretty simple, Garoppolo should be inked to a long-term deal.
-San Francisco has a really rich quarterback history, and Jimmy G is already in the record book after his first two games, as per the Niners’ official Twitter.
+The choice seems pretty simple: Garoppolo should be inked to a long-term deal.
+San Francisco has a really rich quarterback history, and Jimmy G is already in the record book after his first two games, according to the Niners’ official Twitter.

 Jimmy Garoppolo’s 627 passing yds. in his first 2 starts are the most by a #49ers QB in his first 2 starts since the merger in 1970. pic.twitter.com/r446Np5SXz